matiaskorhonen/oregon-go/README.md

     ```
   * wiringPi is released under the GNU Lesser Public License version 3.

-## License & Copyright
+## License

 Licensed under GPLv3 due to the required dependencies.
+See the LICENSE file for details.

 Based on the Disk19.com/Paul Pinault [rfrpi][] project (GPLv3), [modified by Emilio Peña][OregonPi].